 This machine has the "Modern" typeface, one of the most common ones.
 But I think that it looks quite neat.

-The machine works to some extent: it types but skips, and the carriage return works but the clutch has issues.
+Initially, the machine worked to some extent: it typed but skipped, and the carriage return worked but the clutch had issues.
 The seller was kind enough to provide an IBM Model B to go along with it for parts, including a better power roller.

 UPDATE 2019-12-08: After cleaning, lubrication, power cord (including grounding of the frame) and capacitor replacement, the machine works much better to the point where you can type entire pages.
 It still uses the carbon ribbon which was in the machine when I bought it.